Skip to content

 2. Click print

-Look for the print button or “Print Roll” in the interface.
+Look for the “Print Roll” button at the top of the table.

 3. Review the report